top of page

 The Very Reverend Anne Mills Dean/Chair

-Andrew Dawson Synod Representative
+Andrew Dawson Church Warden and Synod Representative

 Felicity Reid Synod Representative